 Water Tank Size

-Of special note, however, is the fact that the FFAD7033R1’s tank features a plastic piece that extends over most of the top of the tank.
+Also of note is the fact that the FFAD5033W1’s tank features a plastic piece that extends over most of the top of the tank.
 This plastic piece is there to prevent water from splashing out of the tank every time you remove the tank to empty and replace it.
 The hOmeLabs unit’s water tank does not offer this same functionality.

 Overall Category Score

-Compared to the Frigidaire FFAD7033R1, the hOmeLabs HME020031N features a lower quality LED display, a slightly smaller water tank, and one without splash guard functionality.
+Compared to the Frigidaire FFAD5033W1, the hOmeLabs HME020031N features a lower quality LED display, a much smaller water tank, and one without splash guard functionality.
 Unsurprisingly, it earns a lower score in the category – a 3/5.

 At a glance, all hOmeLabs dehumidifiers are very pleasing to look at.
-Should you purchase and receive this dehumidifier, it’s highly unlikely you’ll be complaining about the way it looks – it really does look very good – exactly like a modern appliance should.
+Should you purchase and receive this dehumidifier, it’s highly unlikely you’ll be complaining about the way it looks – it really does look great – exactly like a modern appliance should.

-Like the Frigidaire it features excellent cord storage.
+Like the Frigidaire it features excellent cord storage (see photo above).
 Unlike the Frigidaire, this hOmeLabs unit features side pocket handles.
-The FFAD7033R1 features a handle that extends from the top of the dehumidifier.
-Both units have nearly identical dimensions: approximately 15 in. wide, 12 in. deep, and 24 in. tall.
+The FFAD5033W1 features a handle that extends from the top of the dehumidifier.
+Both units have similar dimensions: approximately 15 in. wide, 12 in. deep, and 24 in. tall.

 Overall Category Score